3.2 Administration and governance

 - It must send an annual report on its activities to the Government.

-The Council has 79 members, including representatives of young people and youth organisations.
+The Council has 108 titular members divided into eight colleges, one of which is made up of representatives of young people and youth organisations.

 It has two thematic commissions, one of which deals with the integration of young people.

-In 2021, the Conseil d'orientation des politiques de jeunesse presented two evaluation reports on integration schemes: the 1 jeune 1 solution plan and the contrat d'engagement jeune.
+In 2021, the Conseil d'orientation des politiques de jeunesse presented two evaluation reports on integration schemes: the 1 young person 1 solution (1 jeune 1 solution) plan and the youth engagement contract (contrat d'engagement jeune).